 livingbeing but also as magical.
 Trees were guardians of the land and acted as a doorway to the spirit world.

 - The upper and lower worlds were connected by the Tree of Life.
 Remember, a large proportion of a tree is underground so according to the Celts, the roots of the tree reached into the underworld whereas the branches grew to the upper world.
 The tree trunk connected these worlds with the Earth.
 This connection also enabled the Gods to communicate with the Tree of Life.

 - The tree symbolised strength, wisdom and longevity.

 - It also represented rebirth.
 Trees shed their leaves in the autumn, hibernate in the winter, the leaves grow back in the spring and the tree is full of life in the summer.

 The Tree of Life in Other Cultures

 As you know by now, the Celts were not the first people to adopt the Tree of Life symbol as something meaningful.

 According to this Mesoamerican culture, a mystical mountain on Earth was hiding Heaven.
 A World Tree connected Heaven, Earth and the Underworld and grew at the point of creation.
 Everything flowed out from that spot in four directions (North, South, East & West).
-On the Mayan Tree of Life there is a cross in the centre which is the source of all creation.
+On the Mayan Tree of

 The Egyptians believed that the Tree of Life was the place where life and death were enclosed.
 East was the direction of life whereas West was the direction of death and the underworld.
 In Egyptian Mythology, Isis and Osiris (also known as ‘the first couple’) emerged from the Tree of Life.